Providing a focal point for community health and wellness and a training ground for life and work skills

 The City of Poughkeepsie owns the land.
 In March 2021, the Common Council approved a five-year lease agreement with Scenic Hudson to operate the farm.

-Along with Scenic Hudson and the city, partners include many Northside residents, New City Parks, the Poughkeepsie Farm Project, the YouthBuild AmeriCorps Program of Nubian Directions II, Ecological Citizens Partnership, Glynwood, and the PARKnership, a group of community leaders, municipal representatives, and local organizations created to focus on how to improve access to open space in the Northside of Poughkeepsie.
-PARKnership partners include local neighbors, Nubian Directions II, St. Marks AME Zion Church, Dutchess Outreach, the Poughkeepsie Farm Project, the Art Effect, New City Parks, Poughkeepsie Alliance, and Ecological Citizens Project.
+Along with Scenic Hudson and the city, partners include many Northside residents, New City Parks, the Poughkeepsie Farm Project, the YouthBuild AmeriCorps Program of Nubian Directions II, Ecological Citizens Partnership, and Glynwood.

 In addition to raised beds, running water, and a perimeter fence, the farm features universally accessible paths, a greenhouse, toolshed, as well as picnic tables and benches.

-There is a free farm stand at Pershing on Saturdays from noon – 2 p.m. through the end of September.
+There is a free farm stand at Pershing on Tuesdays from 4 – 6 p.m.
+June through November.

 Yes.
-Poughkeepsie’s Common Council has approved a bond to fund the park’s refurbishment, and Scenic Hudson and New City Parks also have pledged support.
+Poughkeepsie’s Common Council has approved a bond to fund the park’s refurbishment.
+Scenic Hudson and New City Parks also have pledged support.

 The Pershing Community Farm is part of a larger initiative to create a neighborhood-focused “park corridor” along Pershing Avenue.
 It is being spearheaded by the PARKnership.